zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 The most common options used are:

-- **AutoMapOutputDirection**: This option allows to optimize performance by not returning outputting values such as identity values.
+- **AutoMapOutputDirection**: This option allows you to optimize performance by not returning output values such as identity values.
 - **InsertIfNotExists**: This option ensures only new entities that don't already exist in the database are inserted.
 - **InsertKeepIdentity**: This option allows the insertion of specific values into an identity column from your entities.
 - **IncludeGraph**: This option enables the insertion of entities along with all related entities found in the entity graph, maintaining the relationships.